zaunchpad/zaunch/docs/README.md

 - **About Zaunchpad**: Overview and introduction
 - **Architecture**: System architecture and components
-- **User Steps**: How to create tokens, buy tokens, claim tokens, and use dashboard
+- **User Guides**: How to create tokens, buy tokens, claim tokens, and use dashboard
 - **Working with NEAR Intents**: Understanding NEAR Intents integration
 - **Claiming with OFT**: Cross-chain token claiming (coming soon)
 - **How Zcash Pools Work**: Understanding shielded pools and privacy